1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 This compound will attack some plastics, rubbers, and coatings.
 These materials should not be used to contain uranium hexafluoride.

 Conditions to avoid: May ignite combustible materials such as paper, wood, and oil.
-Container may explode in heat or fire.
+The container may explode in heat or fire.

 Incompatibilities